Dan J. Harkey

 Martin Heidegger

-- Please tell me how you read, and I'll tell you how.
+• Please tell me how you read, and I’ll let you know how I do.

-- Anyone can achieve their fullest potential; who we are might be predetermined, but our path is always ours.
+• Anyone can achieve their fullest potential; who we are might be predetermined, but our path is always ours to choose.
 We should never allow our fears or the expectations of others to set the frontiers of our destiny.
-Your destiny can't be changed, but it can be challenged.
+Your destiny can’t be changed, but it can be challenged.
 Every man is born as many men and dies as a single one.

-Today's unfortunate scheme in pursuing success is to skirt the surface of knowledge by only paying attention to limited, attention-getting, sensational-driven soundbites.
+Today’s unfortunate approach to pursuing success is to skim the surface of knowledge by focusing only on limited, attention-getting, sensational-driven soundbites.

-There is no substitute for reading to develop knowledge and wisdom transcended above the normal.
-Today, that could include listening to podcasts and audiobooks, discussing with friends and associates, and studying other people's viewpoints and strategies.
+There is no substitute for reading to develop knowledge and wisdom that transcends the normal.
+Today, this could include listening to podcasts and audiobooks, discussing with friends and associates, and studying the viewpoints and strategies of others.
 But above all, I believe in the power of authentic relationships.
 These relationships connect us, help us understand each other, and make us feel valued and understood.